atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 2 12 ,
-In consequence of a grand consultation, in which the propriety or impro . • priety of inviting Mrs. jefferson was strongly agitated, Mrs. Selby gave her casting vote against her, Sayingj she was Sure that Lady Lumley would never sit down to cards in the Same room with her — adding, with a conlequential air — I shall not think of any rout, without having her Ladyship present." r f *• ft ^
+In consequence of a grand consultation, in which the propriety or impro . • priety of inviting Mrs. jefferson was strongly agitated, Mrs. Selby gave her casting vote against her, Sayingj she was Sure that Lady Lumley would never sit down to cards in the Same room with her --adding, with a conlequential air --I shall not think of any rout, without having her Ladyship present." r f *• ft ^
 • ^